Debugging Memory Workflow

 Incident Documentation

-After fixing a bug, document it for future retrieval.
+After fixing a bug, use the debugger store MCP tool to document it for future retrieval.

-Claude Code should directly write incident files to .claude/memory/incidents/ using the Write tool.
-No CLI command needed.
+Claude Code can also directly write incident files to .claude/memory/incidents/ using the Write tool.

 Step 1: Generate incident ID